When it comes to supplements, in general I believe less is more.

 So why should you throw away that protein powder?

-1. You probably don’t need it.
-Believe it or not, most people already get enough protein in their diets.
+Believe it or not, a lot of people already get enough protein in their diets.

 -The Recommended Dietary Allowance of protein for adults is 0.4 grams per pound of body weight.
 This means a 140-pound woman would need about 55 grams of protein per day, which equates to one medium-sized piece of chicken breast and 2 eggs.